Tanks in the Cold War: Heavy tanks

-The development of antitank weapons and countermeasures
+Development of antitank weapons and countermeasures

 After the Yom Kippur War of 1973, when Israeli tanks were destroyed in large quantities by man-portable wire-guided missiles (ATGMs) fired by Egyptian infantry, concerns were raised on the vulnerability of tanks on the battlefield to antitank weapons.
 Subsequent analysis showed that Israeli forces had underestimated their opponents during the first phases of the war; their all-tank tactics ignored the newfound ability of Infantry armed with cheap AT weapons to stop tanks.
 Tactically, there was renewed recognition for the need for combined-arms tactics.
 This led to greater mechanization of Infantry and advanced artillery tactics and warheads.
 Tanks alone were vulnerable to Infantry, but a combined team of tanks, mechanized Infantry, and mechanized artillery could still win in the new environment.

 In 1974, the United States initiated a program to modernise its existing tank fleet and start real mass production of the M60A1, and later the M60A3; at the same time the M1 was developed.
 Budgets for tank design and production picked up during the administration of president Ronald Reagan, following tensions between the United States and the Soviet Union.

 In response to infantry-portable and vehicle-mounted ATGMS, ever more capable vehicle armour were developed.
 Spaced armour, composite, explosive reactive armour, and active protection systems—like the Russian Shtora, Drozd, and Arena—were added to old and new tanks.
 Despite these improvements the larger missiles remained highly effective against tanks.